QML Language Server

 Known Limitations

-Despite covering many common QML features, the QML Language Server is still in development with some features yet to be supported:
+Despite covering many common QML features, QML Language Server is still in development with some features yet to be supported:

 - Suggesting autocompletions on invalid QML files.